Tariqkharsa/Reinforcement-Learning-Agent/README.md

 4 Algorithms for the agent to learn from the environment

 - SARSA
-- Q-learning Greedy
+- Qlearning Greedy
-_ Q-learning Exploit
+_ Qlearning Exploit
 _ Random